daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ## Creating Brand-New Abilities

 You can go further than reskinning and create one or more brand-new abilities.
 When doing this, try to find something as close as possible to the effect you want, then use it as a template.
-In any case, deciding how much an ability should cost when it comes to a character’s Pool is one of the most important aspects of getting an ability right.
+In any case, deciding how much an ability should cost when it comes to a character's Pool is one of the most important aspects of getting an ability right.

 You may notice that higher-tier abilities are more expensive.
-This is partly because they do more, but it’s also because higher-tier characters have more Edge than lower-tier characters, which means they pay fewer points from their relevant Pools.
+This is partly because they do more, but it's also because higher-tier characters have more Edge than lower-tier characters, which means they pay fewer points from their relevant Pools.
 A third-tier character with 3 Edge in a relevant Pool pays no cost for abilities that cost 3 or fewer points.
-That’s great for lower-tier abilities, but you’ll usually want a character to think a little bit about how often to use their most powerful abilities.
+That's great for lower-tier abilities, but you'll usually want a character to think a little bit about how often to use their most powerful abilities.
 That means they should cost at least 1 point more than the Edge the character is likely to have at that tier.
 (Often, a character will have an Edge in their relevant Pool equal to their tier.)

 As a good rule of thumb, a typical ability should cost points equal to its tier.